 CANCELLATION OF DEBT INCOME

-Generally, if a creditor forgives or cancels a taxpayer’s recourse debt, the amount forgiven or canceled is ordinary income to the taxpayer, according to VieraCPA a Small Business CPA.
-The taxpayer may be able to exclude canceled debt from gross income if the debt cancellation was a gift, or in some cases if the canceled debt was a student loan, deductible debt or a price reduction after the original purchase of the property.
+Generally, if a creditor forgives or cancels a taxpayer’s recourse debt, the amount forgiven or canceled is ordinary income to the taxpayer, according to IRS and Small Business CPA.
+The taxpayer may be able to exclude canceled debt from gross income if the debt cancellation was a gift, or in some cases, if the canceled debt was a student loan, deductible debt, or a price reduction after the original purchase of the property.
 Sec.
-108 also may exclude canceled debt from gross income if the taxpayer was bankrupt or insolvent immediately before the debt cancellation or if the debt is qualified farm indebtedness, qualified real property business indebtedness or qualified principal residence indebtedness.
+108 also may exclude canceled debt from gross income if the taxpayer was bankrupt or insolvent immediately before the debt cancellation or if the debt is qualified farm indebtedness, qualified real property business indebtedness, or qualified principal residence indebtedness.